YaroSpace/dev-tools.nvim/README.md

 ## Installation and setup

-With [lazy.nvim](https://github.com/folke/lazy.nvim) Dev-tools work out of the box and do not require any additional setup.
+With [lazy.nvim](https://github.com/folke/lazy.nvim) dev-tools work out of the box and do not require any additional setup.

 You may want to tweak a few options, notably global keymaps and choose which actions to include/exclude, to keep the picker clean and fast.